eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 If the “notificationType” of the subscription is “MAIL” then the notification message is sent to the email address(es) specified in the “notificationMeta” field.
 If more than one email address is written, it should be written as a comma separated string.
-Currently, the subject for email notification is not configurable for individual subscriptions.
-It is the same for all email notifications and configured in the application.properties as “email.subject”.
+The subject for the email can be set globally (same for all subscriptions) in application.properties as "email.subject".
+It can also be set for individual subscriptions using the Eiffel Intelligence front-end GUI.

-**Miss notification in the miss notification database with TTL value:**
+**Missed notification in the missed notification database with TTL value:**

     {
         "subscriptionName": "Subscription_1",